frggycc/building-access-control-system/README.md

 1. Go to the IoT Core service
 2. On the left menu, under **Manage**, click **Security** -> **Policies** -> **Create policy**
 3. Name the policy something relevant (i.e. *building-door-controller-policy*)
-4. Go to JSON view and paste the following
+4. Go to JSON view and paste the following (change the name of your resource when applicable)

 ```
 {